The Injectafer lawsuit claims the injection of this drug increases the risk of hypophosphatemia (HPP) and severe hypophosphatemia.

 From 2013 to 2019, the FDA saw a steady increase in the reporting of adverse events in which Injectafer, Ferinject, and/or FCM were identified as a likely cause.
 By 2020, the agency saw a dramatic spike in cases reporting hypophosphatemia and/or osteomalacia-related events in which Injectafer, Ferinject, and/or FCM were identified as a likely cause.

-Compensation in an Injectafer Lawsuit
+What Compensation is Recoverable in an Injectafer Lawsuit?

 If you have received an Injectafer injection and suffer from hypophosphatemia (HPP), we will be seeking the following compensation for you: